 There is a separate sitting area to the front of the property, with doors opening outside to a decked area with furniture.

-A private pier/pontoon opening onto Loch Etive is available for your use - ideal to fish from and to keep your boat in the water while you enjoy your Scotland cottage, plus there is a local Marina available to launch and recover.
+A private jetty opening onto Loch Etive is available for your use - ideal to fish from and to keep your boat in the water while you enjoy your Scotland cottage, plus there is a local Marina available to launch and recover.